rfdspeng/ml_ai_portfolio/notes/machine_learning/_data-preparation.md

 Normalization is the process of scaling individual samples to have unit norm.
 Useful if you plan to use a quadratic form like the dot-product or any other kernel to quantify the similarity of any pair of samples.

 `Normalizer` supports L1, L2, and max norms.

+## Discretization

+AKA quantization or binning - partition continuous features into discrete values.

+One-hot encoded discretized features can make a model more expressive while maintaining interpretability.

+Discretization introduces nonlinearity into the pipeline.

+### K-bins discretization

+`KBinsDiscretizer` discretizes a continuous feature(s) into `n_bins`.
+The output is a one-hot encoding of the bins (default) or ordinal.

+There are three `strategy` available:
+* `uniform` - all bins have identical widths
+* `quantile` - all bins have the same number of points (default)
+* `kmeans` - values in each bin have the same nearest center of a 1D k-means cluster

+Bin edges are computed during fit.

+For custom bins, you may pass a callable defining the discretization strategy to a `FunctionTransformer`.

+### Feature binarization

 # Custom transformers in sklearn